Find information per region

 In civil law, it is possible to bring interim proceedings.
 In administrative law, it is possible to request a provisional measure at any stage of the proceedings, be it the initial complaint or the appeal in first or second instance.

-There is a financial test and a test of interest.
-For the financial test, the Legal Aid Board must be given information showing what your annual income was two years previously.
+Entitlement to subsidised legal aid is assessed by means of a financial test and a test of interest (see points 3 and 4).
+For the financial test, the Legal Aid Board must be given documentary evidence showing what your annual income was two years previously.
 If you can demonstrate that you qualify for subsidised legal aid in your Member State, this will be enough for the Legal Aid Board.

-For the test of interest, you must submit supporting documents showing the interest in the case, such as how much money is at stake, whether the case is to do with your company’s interests, or which steps you have taken to resolve the dispute.
+For the test of interest, you must submit supporting documents showing the interest in the case, such as what is the case about, how much money is at stake, whether the case is to do with your company’s interests, or which steps you have taken to resolve the dispute.

 Raad voor Rechtsbijstand